cragis/McP/instructions/heart.md

 ## Step 1: Supplies

-These are the supplies you need to mount the y_endstop.
+These are the supplies you need to assemble the power supply.
 ![](img/heart_supplies.jpg)\
 1. PSU
 1. PSU_cover